• Skip to primary navigation

 • Mix in egg and vanilla to form dough.

-• Divide the dough into 4 even portions.
+• Divide dough into 4 even portions.

 • Form each colored portion into a ball and then flatten slightly into a disc.